bojanb98/code-context/api/README.md

 ## Architecture

 Built on top of the custom Python core library that provides:
-- Semantic embeddings using FastEmbed
+- Semantic embeddings using FastEmbed or any OpenAI compatible provider
 - Vector storage with Qdrant
 - Code splitting and indexing
 - File synchronization and change detection